 Following high school, Arnold apprenticed as an auto service technician and attained his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
 Arnold has also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.

 In 2010, Arnold married Melissa Bredenhof and they currently live in Westlock County, close to his childhood home in Neerlandia.
-Arnold and Melissa have three children Aliyah, Seeley, and Jillian.
+Arnold and Melissa have three children Aliyah, Seeley, Jillian, and is expecting a fourth.
 As a family, they continue to enjoy the outdoors, adding snowmobiling, hiking, and gardening to their list of favourite activities.
 They are active in their local church and Arnold continues to be a member of the Barrhead Fish and Game Association.

 In October 2015, Arnold Viersen was elected as the Conservative Member of Parliament for Peace River—Westlock.
 At 105,095 sq. km., the riding is one of the largest districts in Canada and represents one third of Northern Alberta.
 Peace River – Westlock has a population of 108,095 and includes fourteen First Nations and three Metis Settlements.